 Accepted values: index version number,

-The index version to target the command to — it is used during versioning to build up a new index in parallel with the current active index.
+The index version which the command is targeting.
+Used during versioning to build up a new index in parallel with the current active index.
 Typically used in conjunction with the

 Accepted values: single value Indexable or comma-separated list of Indexables